 AV: Why did you decide to set the short in pre-revolutionary Russia?

 RA: For one thing, I think the buildings in Russia are incredibly beautiful.
 And certainly we associate snow with Russia.
 The winters there are incredibly hard.
-So from a standpoint, it’s the physical beauty that would be possible.
+So, from a standpoint, it was the physical beauty that would be possible.

 Also, in pre-revolutionary Russia, the extremes of the haves and the have-nots – the wealthy classes and the poor people – were quite pronounced.
 I thought that would also be a good setting to express that.
 That’s why I chose Russia.

-When I went back and looked again at Hans Christian Anderson’s story, he never really said where the story takes place.
+When I went back and looked again at Hans Christian Andersen’s story, he never really said where the story takes place.
 He describes the girl; he describes her actions with people of the town.
 But he never actually says what town it is.
-So I felt like I could do honor to the story and still be free to decide to set it in Russia.
+So, I felt like I could honor the story and still be free to decide to set it in Russia.

 AV: Did you consider any other place?

-AV: What would you say was the biggest challenge you faced in directing the Matchgirl?
+AV: What would you say was the biggest challenge you faced in directing Matchgirl?

 RA: The biggest challenge – well, there were two.
 One was doing the main body.
-That was just coordinating it, I think, because it was what we called a ‘downtime project.’
+That was just coordinating it, I think, because it was what we called a “downtime project.”
 It was using people just when they weren’t busy on other projects, for only as long as they were free.
-So a lot of people got to come through and work on it for a little while, and then have to disappear when their projects got going again.
-So there was an interesting challenge to coordinate everybody and to keep everything consistent.
-But then again, it was fun, because I got to work with a lot of great people.
+So, a lot of people got to come through and work on it for a little while, and then they would have to disappear when their projects got going again.
+So, there was an interesting challenge to coordinate everybody and to keep everything consistent.
+But then again, it was fun because I got to work with a lot of great people.

 AV: Could you elaborate on the happier, abandoned endings for the short?

 RA: Well, I hate to put them out there, because I just don’t even want them to color people’s minds of the storytelling.
-So let’s just say there were varying attempts to remove the aspect of death from the end.
+So, let’s just say there were varying attempts to remove the aspect of death from the end.
 You know, the girl would be taken off whole and healthy by her grandmother into a door, or the dead body, at one point, was taken away so it was very unclear as to whether she were alive or dead.
 They were all vague.
 I think you lost the sense that she had died.
-To me that’s where the leniency and the poetry of the thing come in.
-It’s that the only way this girl finally achieves the comfort that she’s sought through the burning of her matches is actually her death.
+To me, that’s where the leniency and the poetry of the thing come in: the only way this girl finally achieves the comfort she’s sought through the burning of her matches is her death.

-AV: Were there any other concepts deleted from the Matchgirl?
+AV: Were there any other concepts deleted from Matchgirl?

 RA: Not really.
 I boarded the short with three other story artists.
 It didn’t go through a lot of changes.
 I remember early versions trying to find the way to visualize and express the idea of the death.
-But it was all really in aim to express the same thing.
+But it was all really aiming to express the same thing.
 So nope, that was one of those rare instances where the thing came together pretty clearly right from the beginning.
 I had great guys working with me.
-They made short work of it.
+They made short work.

-AV: Are there any inside references or tributes that folks should look for, in short?
+AV: Are there any inside references that folks should look for, in the short?

-RA: [Laughs] Ah, let’s see.
-I could really send people scrambling to try to see things.
-If you look into the pot, into the falling snow, you’ll see a list of all the Disney animators that worked on it… No. [laughs]
+RA: [laughs] Ah, let’s see… I could really send people scrambling to try to see things… If you look into the pot, into the falling snow, you’ll see a list of all the Disney animators that worked on it! [laughs]

-There’s nothing hidden.
+THE LITTLE MATCHGIRL screencapture 3No, there’s nothing hidden.
 There were a couple of signs that we put in to try to make it feel like a city and to help it feel like Russia by using the language.
-On one of the streets, on one of the buildings, we were writing over it something that meant pharmacy.
-I’ve only just been told recently by Geza Toth, one of the other Animated Short nominees, who is from Hungary and could read it – he said, ‘No, what it reads is, it says Finnish, as if Made in Finland.’
-So I think that was a mistake!
-I think maybe we were trying to express something and maybe wrote it incorrectly.
+On one of the streets, on one of the buildings, we wrote over it something that meant pharmacy.
+I’ve been told recently by Geza Toth, one of the other Animated Short nominees, who is from Hungary and could read it – he said, “No, what it reads is, it says Finnish, as if Made in Finland.”
+So, I think that was a mistake!
+We were trying to express something and maybe wrote it incorrectly.

 But there wasn’t anything hidden.
 It’s nothing hidden; it’s just maybe someone’s inability to write Russian.